dnbexperience/gatsby-plugin-eufemia-theme-handler/README.md

 - Loads only one theme package at a time.
 When the user switches to another theme, a new CSS theme file will be downloaded.
 - Wraps your app with the Eufemia `<Theme>` provider.
 - Loads the core styles by default.
-- Ensures page navigations do not scroll with animation.
+- Ensures page navigation do not scroll with animation.

 ## How to use